Necroforger/Fantasia/README.md

         ["safebooru", "https://safebooru.org/"],
         ["img",       "http://google.com"],
     ]

+[Modules.MusicplayerConfig]
+    # Use the music player subrouter.
+    # This can prevent conflicts between commands with
+    # The same name.
+Requires you to type `musicplayer` or `m`
+    # Before every musicplayer command.
+    UseSubrouter = true

+    # Debug adds a testing song queue
+    Debug = false

+    # Use youtube-dl to queue and stream media
+    UseYoutubeDL = true

 # Ffmpeg must be in your path and DCA-RS must be in the same folder